gpho21/Treasury/README.md

 ## Summary

-A React/Vite app where an agent enters a label’s application data (Brand Name, Class/Type, Alcohol Content, Net Contents) and uploads a photo.
+- A React/Vite app where an agent enters a label's application data (Brand Name, Class/Type, Alcohol Content, Net Contents) and uploads a photo.
 The photo is sent to Claude for text extraction, then compared field-by-field against the application data, plus a strict check of the Government Warning statement (wording, caps, bold).
 Results are shown as a stamp (Verified / Needs Review / Rejected) with a per-field breakdown.
 A batch mode runs this for multiple labels at once.

-Tools used
+**Tools used**

-	•	React + Vite, plain CSS
+- React + Vite, plain CSS
-	•	Anthropic API (claude-sonnet-4-6) via a serverless function (api/analyze.js)
+- Anthropic API (`claude-sonnet-4-6`) via a serverless function (`api/analyze.js`)
-	•	Deployed to Vercel
+- Deployed to Vercel

-Assumptions
+**Assumptions**

-	•	Standalone prototype, not integrated with COLA or case management systems
+- Standalone prototype, not integrated with COLA or case management systems
-	•	No data is stored or logged; everything is per-session
+- No data is stored or logged; everything is per-session
-	•	Only the four core fields plus the Government Warning are checked; other label elements are out of scope
+- Only the four core fields plus the Government Warning are checked; other label elements are out of scope